matloff/TidyverseSkeptic/README.md

 ### The Tidyverse advocates' claim

-From this background, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to beginning programmers, as opposed to teaching base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)
+From this background, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)

 There has been no study of this claim.
 Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am